albedo-engine/swizzler/README.md

 ### Running a session

-You can run a session programmatically by creating an `AssetReader` (AKA "resolver"), and a `Session`.
+You can run a session programmatically by creating an `AssetReader` (A.K.A a "resolver"), and a `Session`.

 ```rust